LeandroGessner/py.CkeckIO/README.md

 # py.CkeckIO
-This repository contais some code in python that are resolutions of the challenges of the website (pycheckio)
+This repository contais some code in python that are resolutions website's challenges (pycheckio)